You are here

 - Please use the following naming convention: "Session#.Presentation#.pptx" (ex: 6.08.pptx).
 Please check your assigned presentation number here.

 - E-mail your slide to your session chair by Sunday January 20, 2019.
+Please ensure that your file size is less than 10MB.

 - Please attend the pitch review session, on the first day of MARC2019 (Jan 29), to ensure that your slide has been properly queued for projection.
 Slides can be reviewed on the presentation computer, from 9:00pm to 10:30pm, in front of the Presidential Ballroom.

-If you have any issues, questions regarding the pitches please contact Rachel Yang (rsyang [at] mit.edu).
+If you have any issues/questions regarding the pitches please contact Rachel Yang (rsyang [at] mit.edu).

 Ten awards will be awarded, each for $100, for the best oral presentations.
 Presentations will be evaluated for clarity, effectiveness, and originality by the industry and faculty attendees.
 Awards will be presented at the end of the conference.